NEEEMO-LIO/TutorialWebsite-WC/README.md

 # TutorialWebsite-WC
-This repository is only for the daily execises every week.
+This repository is only for the daily exercises every week.